Google Stadia Statistics [EVERYTHING You Need to Know in 2020]

 All very hush-hush.

 In time, Google decided to reveal the secretive project and announced one of all the particulars.

 And then the BOMB exploded:

-The initial release will be limited to 14 countries, in line with the expected Google Stadia trends.
+The initial release was 14 countries, in line with the expected Google Stadia trends.

 Besides the US, the UK, and Canada, Stadia is simultaneously being released in 11 European countries: Belgium, Denmark, Finland, France, Germany, the Netherlands, Italy, Ireland, Norway, Spain, and Sweden.

-The initial release will only include the Pro Stadia subscription.
+The initial release only included the Pro Stadia subscription.
 The Base subscription is going to be available in 2020.
 There is no exact date at the time of writing.

 Google Stadia Hardware